Long-Term Storage: Preserving Items for Extended Periods

 Assessing Your Storage Needs

-Begin by taking stock of which belongings can withstand extended storage periods versus those requiring climate controlled conditions.
+Begin by taking stock of which belongings can withstand extended storage periods versus those requiring temperature-controlled conditions.
 General household goods like off-season clothing, decor, and kitchenware typically handle self storage well.
 But evaluate if valuables like artwork, instruments, or electronics need added protections.

 Also consider any family heirlooms or antiques prone to cracking, warping, or mold that could deteriorate over time.
 Taking inventory provides insight into specialized steps before packing.
 You can then determine proper environments and materials to match.